shenriod/IndicatorManager/README.md

 This prototype is **not intended for production use**.
 It is a demonstration tool to showcase the potential of an indicator catalog.
 If you wish to use it in real-life scenarios, we recommend rebuilding the system with a production-grade approach.

 ---

+## Contributing

+We are not in a position to accept any contribution, as this is not a real open-source project.
+But don't hesitate to fork it, should you be interested to develop it further.